Narrow-Code/WIG-Android/README.md

 - Expand the Location that is holding the Ownership
 - Long hold click on the Ownership
 - Click on the Delete button

+### Delete Location <a name="delete-location"></a>
+Deleting a Location removes it completely from the database and returns all Ownerships to the Default Location.

+- Long hold click on the Location
+- Click on the Delete button

 ## Settings <a name="settings"></a>